 “Mastering the Science”

-Mencken was Baltimore-born and raised, and considered a star at the city’s The Sun for the first third of the 1900s.
-He also had a noted career in New York as a pundit and literary critic, especially for his work on the journal The Smart Set and later, The American Mercury.
+Mencken was Baltimore-born and raised.
+After a largely technical education and skipping university, he turned to journalism.
+He was a star at Baltimore’s The Sun until the early 1930s (when his nemesis F.D.R. was elected).
+He also had a notable career in New York as pundit and literary critic, especially at the literary journal The Smart Set and later, the opinion magazine The American Mercury.

-The Technicolor description of the bock beer experience, indeed the chapter it is part of, are some of the best things in Menckeniana (when you know Mencken well, it is obvious he wrote the Munich section alone).
-The chapter should be read in full by connoisseurs of bibulous social history, since it consists in good part of a romp through the city’s beer halls and beer gardens.
+The technicolor description of bock beer, indeed the chapter of which it is part, are some of the best booze writing by Mencken (clearly he authored these parts).
+The chapter should be read by connoisseurs of bibulous social history, as it consists in good part of a romp through the city’s beer halls and beer gardens.

 The grandeur of the notes below on bock beer may stand alone in the annals of beer appreciation.

 Note re images: all sourced via HathiTrust, here.
 All intellectual property therein belongs solely to their lawful owner, as applicable.
 Used for educational and historical purposes.
 All feedback welcomed.